Why is the Settlement for My Car Accident Taking So Long?

 Written by Jobeth Bowers.
 Posted in .

-The experienced attorneys at Bowers Law, LLC will help you navigate your car accident claim, advocate for your right to fair compensation, build a case, and be the contact person to alleviate the stress associated when dealing with insurance companies.
+The experienced attorneys at Bowers Law will help you navigate your car accident claim, advocate for your right to fair compensation, build a case, and be the contact person to alleviate the stress associated with dealing with insurance companies.
 Our law firm is committed to helping you get the financial award you deserve.
-Call or text our office at 667-220-6500 to receive a free case evaluation.
+Call or text our office at 410-885-6200 to receive a free case evaluation.

-It is important car accident victims understand that personal and property injuries carry a three-year statute of limitations under Maryland state law.
+Car accident victims need to understand that personal and property injuries carry a three-year statute of limitations under Maryland state law.
 In situations where a claim is made against the government, victims have a one-year time period to file a personal injury claim.

-Since Maryland is an at-fault state (“tort” system), victims must prove the other driver was to blame for the cause of the accident.
-One important factor to know about Maryland law is it carries the harsh contributory negligence, which only a handful of other states employ.
-This means that even if it is proven you are a mere 1% responsible for the accident, you cannot recover damages from the other driver.
-A skilled personal injury lawyer will know how to present a case when the other driver is clearly at fault.
-(Insurance companies will often try to place a percentage of the blame on victims.)
+Since Maryland is an at-fault state (“tort” system), victims must prove the other driver was to blame for the accident.
+One important factor to know about Maryland law is that it carries harsh contributory negligence, which only a handful of other states employ.
+This means that even if it is proven you are a mere one percent responsible for the accident, you cannot recover damages from the other driver.
+Insurance companies often try to place a percentage of the blame on victims.
+However, a skilled personal injury lawyer will know how to present a case when the other driver is clearly at fault and help you recover the compensation that you deserve.

 In Maryland, you have three options if you file within the three-year statute of limitations and have proven the other driver was at fault.
-However, within this there are some circumstances where there are notice deadlines that are earlier than the three year statute of limitations, and if proper notice is not given you may not be eligible for recovery.
+However, there are some circumstances where there are notice deadlines that are earlier than the three-year statute of limitations, and if proper notice is not given, you may not be eligible for recovery.
 Contact our office immediately to determine if this type of notice is required and for assistance in navigating these complex situations.

 File With Your Insurance Company